hhzyz/Space-SAM/README.md

 Link: https://pan.baidu.com/s/14i61-UR3GMIXrcWgr--RkQ?pwd=NUAA
 Extraction code: NUAA

 We will gradually open-source additional data and code for everyone to use and learn from.
-If you find this helpful, please cite “Space-SAM: On-Orbit Real-Time Semantic Segmentation for Space Imaging Objects” in your work.
+If you find this helpful, please cite “Zhao Y, Yang H. Space-SAM: On-Orbit Real-Time Semantic Segmentation for Space Imaging Objects[J].
+Advances in Space Research, 2025.” in your work.